believer/advent-of-code/rust/2020/README.md

 # Advent of Code 2020

 This year I'm doing the solutions in Rust.
+I've started liking it a lot during the year and want to see what type of performance I can get.

 ## Advent of Code 2020 Story